Kotlin Learning Notes

 /* This is a block comment

-Block comments in Kotlin can be nested.
+on multiple lines. */Block comments in Kotlin can be nested.

 /* The comment starts here